rlucente-se-jboss/bootc-pxe-server/README.md

 # Setup a PXE Server
 This project shows how to setup a PXE Server that supports PXE installations of a RHEL Image Mode bootable container image.
 This server also runs a lightweight registry for RHEL Image Mode installations.
+This project envisions a combined server that is running services to support PXE booting of RHEL Image Mode including:

+* dhcpd - provides IP address and "next server" to complete PXE boot process
+* tftpd - supports legacy PXE boot via TFTP protocol
+* httpd - supports UEFI PXE with HTTP and hosts the kickstart file to install from the registry
+* container registry - serves the bootable container image for the installation

+The same server is also used to build a bootable container image that can be installed on a target edge device via PXE boot.

 ## Prepare your network for a new DHCP server
 Since you're creating a new DHCP server, you need to make sure that there